mustafamunawar/docs/nextjs-notes/nextjs.md

 - This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
 - `Pre-rendering` can result in better performance and SEO.
 - Each generated HTML is associated with minimal JavaScript code necessary for that page.
-- When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
+- When a page is loaded by the browser, Nextjs also sends any JavaScript code needed to make the page fully interactive.
 (This process is called `hydration`.)

 - Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
 The difference is in `when` it generates the HTML for a page.
 - `Static Generation` (Recommended): The HTML is `generated at build time` and will be reused on each request.